seanelvidge/seanelvidge.github.io/_pages/tableProbs.md

       if (!results || !fixtures.length || !teams.length) {
         const p = document.createElement("div");
-        p.textContent = "No example outcome available for this position.";
+        p.textContent = "No example outcome was found in the simulations for this position.";
         body.appendChild(p);
       } else {
         const perTeam = buildExampleData(teams, fixtures, results);